-Most of my CEO coaching clients have mentors, which means they are getting advice from multiple angles.
-That’s how they gain leverage in their career path.
-And they also have me, their CEO Coach.
+You may have mentors, which means you are getting advice from multiple angles.
+That’s how you gain leverage in your career path.
+And they also have their CEO Coach.

-The reason they have both a mentor and a CEO Coach is that the mentor doesn’t have the capabilities to drill into every critical issue a CEO faces.
+The reason you want to have both a mentor and a CEO Coach is that the mentor doesn’t have the capabilities to drill into every critical issue a CEO faces.
 The mentor can be very helpful for certain moments, but the mentor can’t always be there, nor can they understand what you are experiencing.

 The mentor can be helpful from their unique perspective, but not the perspective of many CEOs.
 Only someone who has been both a CEO and has coached many CEOs can provide the perspective that is most valuable to a CEO.

-In my relationships with my CEO clients, we delve deeply into the most consequential issues and challenges facing the CEO.
-I get to know them and their business extremely well.
-The top-performing CEOs share their biggest apprehensions with me, which enables me to help them with their biggest challenges.
+In coaching relationships with CEO clients, a CEO Coach will delve deeply into the most consequential issues and challenges facing the CEO.
+The coach gets to know the CEO and their business extremely well.
+The top-performing CEOs share their biggest apprehensions with a CEO coach, which enables the coach to help the CEO with their biggest challenges.

-When they open up and share their most significant issues, we can make immense progress.
-We can get to the core of the issues and deal with them by creating permanent change in the CEO themselves.
+When you open up and share your most significant issues, you can make immense progress.
+With your coach you will get to the core of the issues by creating permanent change in yourself.

 How Can a CEO Coach Help with Behavioral Fixes?

-Not all of their concerns are quick fixes.
-Many of them are about creating behavior change in themselves and in their teams.
+Not all of a CEO Coach’s concerns are quick fixes.
+Many of these issues are about creating behavior change in you and in your teams.
 Behavior change takes time.
-I invest the time with the CEO to create the changes that will make the most difference.
+A great CEO coach will invest the time with you to create the changes that will make the most difference.

 For example, many CEOs like to interact with their direct reports in the same way.
 Most CEOs operate in a way that works for them.
-What I teach CEOs is that for them to get the most out of their teams, they need to operate in a way that works for the direct report.
+What a CEO Coach will teach you is that for you to get the most out of your teams, you need to operate in a way that works for the direct report.

 Each of your direct reports processes information differently.
 Some may prefer auditory, some may prefer visual.
 Some may only need to hear something once.
 Some may need things repeated before they fully understand it.
 Some may need to write things down.
 Some may need to repeat it back before it sinks in.

-Teaching CEOs how to be a chameleon takes a lot of time.
-I need to work with them closely over a period of time.
+Learning how to become a chameleon takes a lot of time.
+Your coach will need to work with you closely over a period of time.
 Why?
-Because we are changing the CEO’s behavior … and that takes time.
-We invest this time together because it makes a huge difference in the performance of their team.
+Because you are changing your behavior … and that takes time.
+You and your coach invest this time together because it makes a huge difference in the performance of your team.

 A CEO Coach will invest the time with you to help you through the behavior changes required for your success.
 When I was a CEO, I had a CEO Coach for 17 years.
 Why?
 Because we identified many areas of behavior change I wanted to go through.
 I was on a continual learning cycle that was like compound interest.
 I kept getting better and better!